DarrenMeidl/PGACA3DarrenMeidl/README.md

 > <img src="https://github.com/DarrenMeidl/PGACA3DarrenMeidl/blob/master/Content/Assets/Other/T_UI_Application.png" width="800"/>

 ### 🔽Instructions for Download and Use
-Download the .zip file and extract.
+Clone this repository.
+This project uses LFS so it's important to clone, not download the .zip file.
+Ensure Git LFS is intialized in either case.
 Open the engine file, go to All > Content > Mountain and select Lvl_Mountain.
 When the scene has loaded, press play.

 ### 📘Sources: